den-materials/data-modeling/readme.md

 ### Why is this important?
 *This workshop is important because:*

-- A full stack developer must be able to thoughtfully model the data and relationships.
+- A full stack developer must be able to thoughtfully model data and relationships.
 - Good application design starts with good data design.

 ### What are the objectives?